 - Invite the children to remember various aspects of the Catholic faith this Lent by taking certain prayers or doctrinal formulas to memory.

-- Tell them that, throughout Lent, whenever someone has committed to memory a prayer or a doctrinal formula, they can come forward and recite it in front of the group and then glue a cotton ball on to the lamb.
+- Tell them that, throughout Lent, whenever someone has committed to memory a prayer or a doctrinal formula, he or she can come forward and recite it in front of the group and then glue a cotton ball onto the lamb.

 - By the end of Lent, the lamb should have a full “coat” of “wool.”